 - (3) Put the jack under side frame near the center of the truck. - Be sure to put the jack squarely and fully under the main side structure of the frame.
-Do not put the jack under the outer covers which enclose the fuel and hydraulic sump tanks. - (4) Carefully raise the truck one side at a time, only as high as necessary to do the maintenance work and more than a maximum of 150 mm (6 in) total.
+Do not put the jack under the outer covers which enclose the hydraulic sump tanks. - (4) Carefully raise the truck one side at a time, only as high as necessary to do the maintenance work and more than a maximum of 150 mm (6 in) total.

-- (5) Put blocks under the side frame at each side of the jack.
-Spread the blocks close to the steer and drive wheels for maximum stability. - (6) If using one jack, lower the truck onto the blocks and move the jack to the opposite side.
-Repeat the lifting procedure. - (7) Put the same size blocks under each side of the truck so it will be level. - \triangle Be sure to put the jack squarely and fully under the main side structure of the frame.
-Do not put the jack under the outer covers which enclose the fuel and hydraulic sump tanks. - (8) When maintenance work is completed, lower the entire truck to the floor by reversing the lifting procedure.
+- (5) Put blocks under the side frame.
+Spread the blocks close to the steer and load wheel for maximum stability. - (6) If using one jack, lower the truck onto the blocks and move the jack to the opposite side.
+Repeat the lifting procedure. - (7) Put the same size blocks under each side of the truck so it will be level. - (8) When maintenance work is completed, lower the entire truck to the floor by reversing the lifting procedure.
 Lower the truck one side at a time, while carefully removing the blocks.
-Check to be sure no tools or equipments are under the truck or wheels. - Depending on jack height, shims under the tires may be needed for clearance to allow removal of jack.
+Check to be sure no tools or equipments are under the truck or wheels. - \ Depending on jack height, shims under the tires may be needed for clearance to allow removal of jack.

-8) SHIPPING TIE-DOWN INSTRUCTIONS
+7) SHIPPING TIE-DOWN INSTRUCTIONS

-(1) Front of Truck
+(1) Front of truck

-- 1 With mast and Carriage Installed - a.
-Lower the carriage fully. - b.
-Put a tie down (e.g., chain) between the carriage fork bars. - 2 Without a mast and Carriage Installed a.
-Put a chain across the truck floor plate. - Protect truck from chain damage by using covered chain or protective material under the chain at contact points.
+- 1 Lower the carriage fully. - 2 Put a tie down (e.g., chain) between the carriage fork bars. - \ Protect truck from chain damage by using covered chain or protective material under the chain at contact points.

-(2) Rear of Truck
+(2) Rear of truck